 Knowing your own limits and how much work you are able to take on will help you to manage your tasks more effectively, and to pinpoint any areas of your job that make you feel as though you’re being taken advantage of.

 Remember that you can’t possibly do everything or please everyone, so it’s important that you protect your time and your workload by saying “no” when necessary.
 When you do have to say “no”, try to find a win-win solution that works for everyone.
-(Related: GENIE© Go-giver Negotiation Skills for an All-Win Result)
+(Related: Getting to a Yes: Negotiate Like a Lawyer)

 Being assertive means finding the right balance between passivity (not assertive enough) and aggression (angry or hostile behavior).
 It means having a strong sense of yourself and your value, and acknowledging that you deserve to get what you want.
 And it means standing up for yourself even in the most difficult situations.